 Ready?
 Let’s see how to make homemade body butter for glowing skin, even if you’re a complete beginner!

 Today, we’re starting with a Christmas recipe series and this illuminating butter is the first recipe of the series!
-I’ve compiled a whole list of ingredients and other recipes we’ll make here.
+You can find a few other recipes here:

 Now, this is a decadent, creamy, smooth and sparkling whipped body butter that I cannot seem to get my hands off.
 It’s rich and thick yet fluffy and the sparkling mica adds it shine and leaves my skin soft, glowing, and ready for the holiday season!